polar-app/polar-app/content/docs/anki-sync-for-spaced-repetition.md

 ## Firewall

 If you have any issues connecting Anki make sure you don't have a firewall in place.
-Polar Connect runs Anki on a specific port and Polar needs to connect via TCP to sync your flashcards.
+Anki Connect runs Anki on a specific port and Polar needs to connect via TCP to sync your flashcards.

 ## International Users!